 Mental Health – A Traveller’s Story

-Hear from our opening speaker who describes how the 24/7 culture of his previous employer contributed to his mental health emergency and what you can do help yourself and your employees from suffering the same fate.
+Our opening speaker described how the 24/7 culture of his previous employer contributed to his mental health emergency and what you can do help yourself and your employees from suffering the same fate.

 Traveller mental health – The Journey

 Matthew Holman of Simpila Healthy Solutions took us all on a journey, a journey that is sometimes littered with emotional challenges, sometimes has moments to celebrate, but most importantly will help us to understand why Traveller mental health is such an important topic.
 After all, we are all first and foremost Human beings and we need to look at how we can all provide greater support to each other in the future when we experience mental health challenges.

 Optimising mental and physical health whilst travelling: a nutritional approach